Dizzee Rascal: Dirtee Stank

-Politics
+Political views

 During the 2008 US presidential elections, Dizzee gave a live interview to Newsnight presenter Jeremy Paxman, in which he described Barack Obama as "an immediate symbol of unity".
-Addressed by Paxman as "Mr Rascal" at one point, he said he felt that hip-hop played an important part in encouraging young voters and humorously suggested that he could well one day become Prime Minister.
+Addressed by Paxman as "Mr Rascal" at one point, he said he felt that hip-hop played an important part in encouraging young voters and humorously suggested that he could well one day become prime minister.

 Personal life

-In March 2005, Dizzee Rascal was arrested for allegedly carrying a section five firearm after a search during a car stop in east London; he was found to be in possession of pepper spray.
+In March 2005, Dizzee Rascal was arrested for allegedly carrying an illegal weapon after a search during a car stop in east London; he was found to be in possession of pepper spray.
 The driver of the car was also arrested after being found in possession of pepper spray, an ASP baton and cannabis.

 In February 2008, Dizzee Rascal's ex-girlfriend, model Kaya Bousquet, whom he had dated for two years, died in a high-speed crash on the M1 motorway.
 Later that year in December he was arrested and held on suspicion of possessing an offensive weapon after allegedly approaching a motorist with a baseball bat in a road rage incident at Sevenoaks Way, Orpington.

 Dizzee Rascal said in 2010 that he planned not to use drugs or alcohol at all in the future.
 He told The Independent, "I'm not having any alcohol.
 No weed.
 I'm not doing anything – except some boxing to release energy."
 In 2011, however, when asked what his favourite drink was during an interview with GQ, he answered "Do I drink [alcohol] now?
 To be honest with you, the whole living clean vibe didn't last long.
 My biggest mistake was probably saying it in an interview, to be fair.
 I tried living mad clean – but I like partying as much as anyone else."

 In November 2013, Rascal received an honorary Doctorate of the Arts from the University of East London.

-He was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music.
+He was appointed a Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music.

-On 7 March 2022, Dizzee Rascal was convicted of assaulting his former partner Cassandra Jones at a home in Streatham on 8 June 2021, after a 'chaotic argument'.
+On 7 March 2022, Dizzee Rascal was convicted of assaulting his former partner Cassandra Jones, with whom he has a daughter and a son, at a property in Streatham on 8 June 2021, after a 'chaotic argument'.
 Upon leaving court, he knocked a camera from a Press Association photographer's hands and threw it across the street.
+He received a community order, which included a 24-week curfew, as well as a restraining order prohibiting him from contacting Jones for a period of 12 months.
+An appeal against his conviction was dismissed in January 2023.